-The attached Interrogatories, Requests for Admission, Document Requests, and Requests for Disclosure are served on defendant.
-All discovery accompanied the citation and petition at the time of service upon defendant.
+The attached Interrogatories, Requests for Admission, Document Requests, and Requests for Disclosure are served on Defendant.
+All discovery accompanied the citation and petition at the time of service upon Defendant.
+Note that Requests for Disclosures appear only at page 2; there is no applicable attachment.